nafisk/nafisk/README.md

-## 🙋‍♂️ About Me
+## 🙋‍♂️ A bit about me:

-- 👨‍💻 Check out all my projects here
+- 📍 Current location: New York City

-- ✍️ Currently Looking for internships for Summer 2022
+- 👊 Currently Looking for internships for Summer 2022

-- ⚡ Fun Fact: **I love coding and lifting**
+- ⚡ Personal interests: **🏋️‍♂🧑‍💻📺🏃‍💨**

 - 📫 Email me: **nafisrizwank@gmail.com**